-For residents living in a halfway house, recovery programs offered (if any) tend to range in diversity, and while some may focus more on 12-step involvement, others may focus on life skills such as budgeting, maintaining employment, and preparing healthy meals.
+For residents living in a halfway house in Austin, recovery programs offered (if any) tend to range in diversity, and while some may focus more on 12-step involvement, others may focus on life skills such as budgeting, maintaining employment, and preparing healthy meals.

 Texas halfway house rules will vary and largely depends on the organization running the home.
 The same is true for halfway houses in other states.
 If you’re looking for a halfway house in Austin, Eudaimonia Recovery Homes offers several homes and sober living apartments for men, women, and LGBTQ individuals.

 How are Sober Living Houses, ¾ Houses, and Halfway Houses Different?